vigneshwaran-chandrasekaran/solidity-blockchain-resources/README.md

 - Variables defined inside the function
 - Non permanent
 - Less expensive
+- function paramenter either must be memory or calldata

 Calldata
 - available only for external and public functions
 - Immutable / constant
+- Calldata takes less gas compare with memory
+- function paramenter either must be memory or calldata

 ## Ethereum